comparing hot tub shell materials

 All-wood hot tubs need to be made from a high-quality lumber - just like barrels - to ensure longevity.
 However, they require the most upkeep: with water in it, the wood is subject to rapid decay and fungus growth if not cared for properly.
 Without water in it and left exposed to the elements, the wood can crack and leak.

 Over to metals.
-These are great hot tub material options because they’re welded and are guaranteed to be leakproof.
+These are great hot tub material options because they’re usually welded and guaranteed to be leakproof.
 They’re also better conductors of heat.

 aluminum hot tub